This post may contain affiliate links. Please read our disclosure policy.

 • Halve the chicken breasts and lightly pound them to ¼-inch even thickness.

-• In a bowl, combine the dry spice seasonings from salt to ginger powder.
-Set aside ½ tsp + ¼ tsp of the spice mix in a separate small bowl for serving.
+• In a bowl, combine all the dry spice seasonings listed under the spice mix—from salt to ginger powder.
+Set aside ¾ teaspoon of the mix (½ tsp + ¼ tsp) in a small bowl for serving later.

-• Whisk the eggs with 2 tbsp water.
-Dip the chicken cutlets in the egg wash then dip in the sweet potato starch.
-Use your hands to gently press the starch into the chicken to help it stick well.
+• Whisk the egg with 2 tbsp water.
+Dip the chicken cutlets in the egg wash, then coat them in the sweet potato starch.
+Use your hands to gently press the starch into the chicken so it sticks well.

-• Preheat the avocado oil, start with 3 tbsp and add more if needed, over medium to medium-high heat for about 3 minutes.
-Test the temperature with a wooden chopstick, if it shows bubbles around the chopstick when inserting it into the oil, the temperature is hot enough.
+• For stovetop: Preheat the avocado oil—start with 3 tbsp and add more if needed—over medium to medium-high heat for about 3 minutes.
+To test if the oil is hot, insert a wooden chopstick into the pan.
+If you see bubbles around the chopstick, it's ready.

-• Over medium heat, pan fry the first side for 3 minutes and the second side for 2 minutes.
-The chicken should be cooked through.
-The coating color won’t be as golden as the regular fried chicken because the special kind of starch used.
+• Over medium heat, pan fry the first side for 3 minutes and the second side for 2 minutes, until the chicken is cooked through.
 Repeat the process and pan fry them in separate batches.

-• Preheat the fryer at 400F for 5 minutes.
+• For air fryer: Preheat the fryer to 400°F (204°C) for 5 minutes.
 Spray the basket with a coat of avocado oil.
-Depending on the size of your basket, place the cutlets in the fryer with some space in-between.
-Spray some oil over the cutlet.
-Air fryer at 400F for 5 minutes on the first side.
-Flip the cutlets and spray a little more oil and air fry for 5 additional minutes.
+Depending on the size of your basket, place the cutlets inside with some space in between.
+Spray more oil over the top of the chicken until you don’t see any white spots.
+Air fry at 400°F for 5 minutes.
+Flip, spray again, and air fry for another 5 minutes.

-• Transfer the cutlets to a large serving plate.
+• To serve: Transfer the cutlets to a large serving plate.
 Sprinkle with the reserved spice mix.
-Serve it street food style – a whole chicken cutlet, placed in a bag, that you can hold and bite, or cut them to pieces and eat with chopsticks.
+Serve it street food–style: a whole chicken cutlet placed in a bag you can hold and bite into, or slice into smaller pieces and eat with chopsticks.
 Serve hot.

 Notes